SmoothWAN/SmoothWAN/README.md

 - You will be greeted with brief instructions in the UI, it's time to setup the WANs as in the diagram: <br>
 <img src="https://github.com/TalalMash/SmoothWAN-web/raw/main/Basic%20Setup%20Guide%20assets/4.png" width="300"/> <br>
 <img src="https://github.com/TalalMash/SmoothWAN-web/raw/main/Basic%20Setup%20Guide%20assets/5.png" width="300"/> <br>
-- Type the name of the first ISP, "ISP1" as in this example, you can tape a label on the USB ethernet for easy identification: <br>
+- Type the name of the first ISP, "ISP1" used in this example, you can tape a label on the USB ethernet for easy identification: <br>
   <img src="https://github.com/TalalMash/SmoothWAN-web/raw/main/Basic%20Setup%20Guide%20assets/6.png" width="300"/> <br>
   <img src="https://github.com/TalalMash/SmoothWAN-web/raw/main/Basic%20Setup%20Guide%20assets/7.png" width="300"/> <br>
 - Notice the last 6 charchters in newdev, select the correct ending address for the USB ethernet that's plugged in to "ISP1" as you noted the addresses before, click Save and Apply and add the same for ISP2 and more: <br>